Friendly Societies Act 1896: Subsequent developments

 The Collecting Societies and Industrial Assurance Companies Act 1896 (59 & 60 Vict. c.
 26), passed at the same time as the act, further consolidated enactments relating to friendly societies and industrial assurance companies in the United Kingdom.

+Section 48 of the act was repealed by section 1 of, and part III of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.

+The majority of the act was repealed by section 116(4) of, and schedule 11, to the Friendly Societies Act 1974, which came into force on 1 April 1975.